 On 29 September, we joined forces with Oslo Business Forum to organize a hybrid event focusing on rethinking business.
 Over the course of the day, 6 leading experts provided their insights on the topic.

-Later, we will publish a thorough summary of each session, but here, we list one key leadership lesson from each speaker.
+We have also put together a thorough summary of each session, but here, we list one key leadership lesson from each speaker.

 Stéphane Garelli: Get Your Timing Right